intel/trustauthority-client-for-python/inteltrustauthorityclient/examples/tdx_sample_app/README.md

 UBUNTU_VERSION — Use Ubuntu 24.04 LTS with kernel 6.8 or later.<br>
 TRUST_AUTHORITY_CLIENT_VERSION — The version of the sample app Docker image.
 This version number is used to tag the Docker image.<br>
-DCAP_VERSION — The version of Intel® TDX DCAP installed on the Intel TDX host. <br>

 2. The docker image must be present inside the TD vm.
 For example, it can be exported or copied from a build machine as follows.